ynozaki/myMachineLearning/README.txt

 #Unstage
 $git reset HEAD “file”

+#Clone
+$git clone “Path to the folder to be cloned” “folder to be created”

+#Pull
+$git pull “Path to the folder to be pulled”

 #Show
 $git show (to see the latest commit ID)
 $git statue (to see On branch master)
 $git log
 $git log —oneline
+$git diff “old” “new”